 For the beginning baker, there are few things more inspiring than a beautifully decorated cake.
 If you want to wow everyone the next time you’re in charge of dessert, a well-constructed and decorated cake is the way to do it.
 Here are some helpful tips for frosting, piping, and simply decorating cake like a pro.

-All of the best cake decorations come down to your piping technique.
+All the best cake decorations come down to your piping technique.
 Like any other form of art, this means you might need some practice.
-Go easy on yourself if it doesn’t look right the first few times—as you get more used to working with your piping tools, you’ll get better, and your cakes will look nicer.
-Seven different piping tips in the Pampered Chef Decorating Bag set will create different effects.
-The small writing tip is perfect for lines and writing.
-The large and small open star tips make adorable rosettes, and a flat tip is perfect if you’re creating a ribbon effect with your frosting.
-Practice creating lines and dots with different tips on wax paper to get a feel for how the end product will look.
+Go easy on yourself if it doesn’t look right the first few times.
+As you get used to working with your piping tools, you’ll get better, and your cakes will look nicer.

-Finally, you don’t need to rely on frosting alone to make your cake look great.
-Sprinkles, candies, and fruits all make for perfect additions to the tops or sides of your cake.
-Experiment with different ideas.
-Want something fun and colorful for a birthday boy or girl?
-Coat the cake with his or her favorite rainbow cereal.
-Fresh fruit can be a simple way to make an utterly gorgeous cake.
+Adding fresh fruit is a simple way to make an utterly gorgeous cake.
 Evenly frost your cake, then top it with fresh berries.
-Strawberries, raspberries, blackberries, and blueberries all look (and taste) great together.
-You can place them on top in circles starting from the middle for an organized look, or you can have them scattered about for a casually pretty look.
+Strawberries, raspberries, blackberries, and blueberries all look and taste great together.
+Place them on top in circles starting from the middle for an organized look, or you can have them scattered about for a casually pretty look.
 Once you have them placed the way you like, use your sugar shaker to gently dust the whole thing with powdered sugar.